 - Combine soy sauce, mirin, sugar, minced garlic, and grated ginger in a saucepan.

-- Bring to a simmer until sugar dissolves and the sauce thickens slightly.
+- Bring to a simmer, stirring until the sugar dissolves.

 - Heat oil in a skillet over medium heat.

-- Add diced chicken or tofu and cook until browned.
+- Add diced chicken or tofu and cook until browned and cooked through.

-- Tip: Cut the protein into uniform pieces to ensure even cooking.
+- Tip: Cut protein into uniform pieces to ensure even cooking.

-- Tip: Avoid overcooking the veggies to keep their bright color.
+- Tip: Avoid overcooking to retain a fresh bite.

-- Return the protein to the skillet, then pour in the sauce.
+- Return the cooked protein to the skillet and pour in the teriyaki sauce.

 Expert Tips for Perfect Results